 Microsoft eases out the process of searching and updating extension.
 They have included the following features-

-- Notification will appear only when there is an update available for existing tool or extension.
+- Notification will appear only when there is an update available for existing tools or extensions.

-Known issue: When you are using desktop, it may suggest you to contact Gateway Admin to install the update.
+Known issue: When you are using a desktop, it may suggest you contact Gateway Admin to install the update.
 They will solve this issue in the next release.